Jason R. Factor’s practice focuses on tax matters.

 Various limited partners in private investment funds and private equity co-investments, including OTPP, Temasek, BNP, and to sponsors of feeder funds.

-Advises clients in the tax aspects of their major acquisitions, divestitures and investments and in related financing transactions for investors and portfolio companies, including:
+Advises private equity clients in the structuring of their investments and in related financing transactions for investors and portfolio companies, including:

-Warburg Pincus in numerous transactions, including its acquisitions of Duravant, CityMD, Gabriel Brothers, Hygiena, Sterigenics, Wencor Group, Crossmark and Endurance International; its acquisition and sale of Electronic Fund Source; and the merger of equals of its portfolio company Universal Services of America with AlliedBarton; and the financing for CityMD’s acquisition of STAT Health.
+Warburg Pincus in numerous transactions, including its acquisitions of Duravant, CityMD, Gabriel Brothers, Hygiena, Sterigenics, Wencor Group, Crossmark, and Endurance International; its acquisition and sale of Electronic Fund Source; the merger of equals of its portfolio company Universal Services of America with AlliedBarton; and the financing for CityMD’s acquisition of STAT Health.

-Temasek in its acquisition of a majority stake in Global Healthcare Exchange.
+Temasek in various investments, including its acquisition of a majority stake in Global Healthcare Exchange.